ayyu-ssh/text-preporcessing-MCP-server/README.md

 # Run the MCP server directly
 uv run server.py
 ```
-The server will start and expose the three main tools to connected LLMs.
+The server will start and expose the main tools to connected LLMs.

 ### Using the CLI
 #### Interactive Mode